gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :switch:`-gnatw.Z`
   *Suppress warnings for size not a multiple of alignment.*

-  This switch suppresses warnings for cases of record types with specified ``Size`` and ``Alignment`` attributes where the size is not a multiple of the alignment, resulting in an object size that is greater than the specified size.
-  The warning can also be
-  suppressed by giving an explicit ``Object_Size`` value.
+  This switch suppresses warnings for cases of array and record types with specified ``Size`` and ``Alignment`` attributes where the size is not a multiple of the alignment, resulting in an object size that is greater than the specified size.
+The warning can also be suppressed by giving an explicit ``Object_Size`` value.

 .. index:: -Wunused (gcc)